chienhsiang-hung/blog/content/posts/2023/What's a PM/index.md

   enable: true
 ---
 ## What's a PM?
-> A PM is responsible for making sure that a team ships a great product.
+What's a PM?
+A PM is someone responsible to make sure a team ship great products, like a mini CEO who draws vision, designs a strategy and makes decisions.
+The difference between a chief executive and a product manager is product managers don't have authority over the teams.

+How do you lead a team without authority?
+You will need to influence them with your vision and research.
+Don't be afraid of anyone or anything as long as you know that you are doing the right thing.

+Why PM?